aurijoy/FileStorageWithRESTAPI/README.md

 please choose Form Data in Body and include parameter:
 Key:'username' | Value:{already present username from Database}<Text>
 Key:'file' | Value:{file with properties described in application.properties}<File>
-Please choose a user already present in the list
+Please choose a user already present in the list.

 ### Downloading File from a specific User's File set
-]/download/{fileName} -> GetMapping
+/download/{fileName} -> GetMapping
 {Authentication Disabled}
 For {fileName} please choose a file that already exists in the users file list.
-Please choose a file already present in the list
+Please choose a file already present in the list we have not yet written custom exception handler.